-This handbook contains policies, procedures, and program requirements for the Master of Information Management program at the College of Information Studies of the University of Maryland, College Park.
+This handbook contains policies, procedures, and program requirements for the Master of Information Management (MIM) program and the Community Planning and Master of Information Management (CPIM) dual degree at the College of Information Studies of the University of Maryland, College Park.

-Questions about information contained in this handbook should be directed to the Student Services Office iSchoolAdvisors@umd.edu.
+Questions about information contained in this handbook should be directed to minprogram@umd.edu.